-Unlike any of the other G7 series phones the G7 itself is an Amazon exclusive in the UK.
+Unlike any of the other G7 series phones the G7 itself is an Amazon exclusive in the UK and goes on sale on 15 March.
 This is a tad annoying if you were planning on getting the phone on contract as it means you can only buy it outright and SIM free.

 On the plus side, hopefully you can stretch to £239.
 It’s a good price and gets you a lot of phone that will last, and you’re not tied into a long term contract.

 More so than ever this G series phone proves you can spend half or even a quarter of the best smartphones and still get absolutely everything you could want, even if it is at slightly lower quality (screen, processor, build quality).

 But it’s hard not to be bowled away with how good the G7 is.
 Our first impression of the display was incredulity at how great it looks for the price.
 It’s a 19:9 6.2in Full HD+ LCD screen and wouldn’t look out of place on a phone that cost tons more.

 You don’t get an OLED display for the asking price, but the LCD has good, if slightly soft, colour reproduction and is pin sharp to our eyes.

 The G7 gets 4GB RAM and 64GB storage which is the same as the Google Pixel 3, a phone that costs at least £400 more.